-To date, we have funded our operations primarily with proceeds from the sale and issuance of convertible preferred stock, common stock warrants, and convertible notes, and to a lesser extent from grant income and stock option exercises.
-From inception to June 30, 2020, we have raised aggregate net cash proceeds of \$100.4 million primarily from the issuance of our convertible preferred stock, common stock warrants, and convertible notes.
+To date, we have funded our operations primarily through proceeds from the sale of equity securities, including proceeds from the sale and issuance of common stock in our IPO, the sale and issuance of convertible preferred stock, common stock warrants, and convertible notes, and to a lesser extent from grant income and stock option exercises.
+From inception to December 31, 2020, we have raised aggregate net cash proceeds of approximately \$310.6 million primarily from the issuance of our common stock, convertible preferred stock, common stock warrants, and convertible notes.
 We have incurred significant operating losses to date.
-Our net losses were \$5.1 million and \$5.2 million for the years ended December 31, 2018 and 2019, respectively.
-Our net losses were \$2.7 million and \$3.8 million for the six months ended June 30, 2019 and 2020, respectively.
-As of June 30, 2020, we had an accumulated deficit of \$24.9 million and cash and cash equivalents of \$85.2 million.
+Our net losses were \$19.9 million and \$5.2 million for the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$41.0 million and cash, cash equivalents and investments of \$268.2 million.